hmc-cs111-fall2016/project-ideas/free-2.md

 project (e.g., implementing a complicated semantics that doesn't require a lot of language design)?_

+I am not sure about this yet, but I supppose it would be 50/50 roughly.
+A lot of design choices have to be made, but at the same time, it will take time to implement all of the things I've mentioned and more.

 ### Scope
 _How big an idea is this?
 How ambitious is this project?_

+It is fairly moderately sized.
+It is not too ambitious as it just focuses on making one kind of chart, but may require a bit of work.

 ### Benefits and drawbacks
 _Why might this be a good idea for a project?
 Why might this not be a good idea project?_

+It is a good idea for the design choices one has to make in making Gantt chart creation intuitive.
+However, it might not also be a good idea because it may be the case that using cells may in fact be the most intuitive way to build Gantt charts.
+In addition, people may believe that the time to learn a DSL in making Gantt charts may not be as useful as the time to learn a generic suite for projects.